Choosing the Right Postpartum and Newborn Support for Your Family

 Postpartum Doulas

-First and foremost, postpartum doulas offer support for the whole growing family in feeling supported and cared for during the first few months of postpartum.
+First and foremost, postpartum doulas help the whole growing family feel supported and cared for during the first few months of postpartum (and in some cases, for several months).

-Postpartum doulas care for the newborn, and they nurture the birthing parent, and the family as a whole.
-(We’ve got a whole article on this here!)
-A postpartum doula’s training and expertise centers around infant development, care, and feeding.
+Postpartum doulas care for the newborn, and they nurture the birthing parent, partner, and the family as a whole.
+A postpartum doula’s training and expertise includes infant development, care, and feeding.
 They also receive training to support families through postpartum mood disorders, family bonding, and healing after birth.
-As a postpartum doula myself, I can say that we carry both wide and deep knowledge of all things baby and postpartum, such that we can offer support, ideas, and referrals, as needed.
+As a postpartum doula myself, I can say that we carry both wide and deep knowledge of all things baby and postpartum, such that we can offer support, ideas, and referrals for all members of the family, as needed.

 Newborn Care Specialist (NCS)